AngelRodRo/snippet-generator/README.md

 ## Format

-For to install each file according to type it's neccesary define a comment in the top of the file.
+For register a new snippet in the sniptor manager it's neccesary define a comment in the top of the file in your snippet project.

 #### Model